 DuckDB is designed to support analytical query workloads, also known as Online analytical processing (OLAP).
 These workloads are characterized by complex, relatively long-running queries that process significant portions of the stored dataset, for example aggregations over entire tables or joins between several large tables.
 Changes to the data are expected to be rather large-scale as well, with several rows being appended, or large portions of tables being changed or added at the same time.

 To efficiently support this workload, it is critical to reduce the amount of CPU cycles that are expended per individual value.
 The state of the art in data management to achieve this are either vectorized or just-in-time query execution engines.
-DuckDB contains a columnar-vectorized query execution engine, where queries are still interpreted, but a large batch of values from a single (a “vector”) are processed in one operation.
+DuckDB contains a columnar-vectorized query execution engine, where queries are still interpreted, but a large batch of values (a “vector”) are processed in one operation.
 This greatly reduces overhead present in traditional systems such as PostgreSQL, MySQL or SQLite which process each row sequentially.
 Vectorized query execution leads to far better performance in OLAP queries.

 SQLite is the world’s most widely deployed DBMS.
-Simplicity in installation, and embedded in-process operation central to its success.
+Simplicity in installation, and embedded in-process operation are central to its success.
 DuckDB adopts these ideas of simplicity and embedded operation.

 DuckDB has no external dependencies, neither for compilation nor during run-time.
 For releases, the entire source tree of DuckDB is compiled into two files, a header and an implementation file, a so-called “amalgamation”.
 This greatly simplifies deployment and integration in other build processes.
 For building, all that is required to build DuckDB is a working C++11 compiler.